BINUS-Simprug-AI-Club/facial-attendance/README.md

-# Facial Recognition Attendance System
+# Facial Recognition Attendance System - High Performance Edition

 ## Overview
 This facial recognition system provides automated attendance tracking using computer vision and facial recognition technology.
 The system captures video from a webcam, identifies individuals by comparing faces against a known database, and logs attendance with timestamps.
 Data is stored in the cloud using Firebase.

+**v2.7.py is the latest High Performance Edition, featuring GPU acceleration, parallel processing, anti-spoofing, and advanced configuration for speed and accuracy.**

 ## Features
-- Real-time face detection and recognition
+- Real-time face detection and recognition (OpenCV and dlib supported)
+- GPU acceleration (CuPy/NVIDIA GPU) and multi-threaded processing
 - Class-based student organization for educational settings
 - Automatic attendance logging with timestamps
 - Cloud-based attendance storage with Firebase